 5.1.1.
 Contractor/Government Communications

-The contractor shall conduct monthly meetings with the Government Task Order Manager (TOM) to discuss the status of issues, plans/actions to resolve the issues, recommendations to reduce cost while maintaining acceptable quality in accordance with the Quality Assurance Surveillance Plan (QASP), and improving quality, processes and products.
-In addition to the monthly meetings, the contractor shall communicate (e.g. e-mail, phone call, or face-to-face) with the TOM in a timely manner on ongoing topics relevant to contract execution (e.g. filling vacant positions, specific projects, contract modifications, funding, etc.).
-The Contractor shall submit an agenda for the monthly meeting no later than one (1) working day in advance of the meeting in accordance with CDRL A001
+The contractor shall conduct monthly meetings with the Contracting Officer Representative (COR) to discuss the status of issues, plans and actions to resolve the issues, make recommendations to reduce cost while maintaining acceptable quality in accordance with the Quality Assurance Surveillance Plan (QASP), and improve quality, processes and products.
+In addition to the monthly meetings, the contractor shall communicate with the COR in a timely manner on ongoing topics relevant to contract execution.
+The Contractor shall submit an agenda for the monthly meeting no later than one (1) working day in advance of the meeting in accordance with (IAW) CDRL A001.

 5.1.2 Monthly Status Report

-The contractor shall submit a Monthly Status Report that documents accomplishments, problem status, improvement recommendations (e.g. cost reduction, quality improvement, and performance improvement) and leading indicators of future problem areas in accordance with CDRL A002.
+The contractor shall submit a Monthly Status Report that documents accomplishments, problem status, improvement recommendations (e.g. cost reduction, quality improvement, and performance improvement) and leading indicators of future problem areas IAW CDRL A002.

 5.1.3 Funds and Man-Hour Expenditure Tracking

 The contractor shall submit a Funds and Man-Hour Expenditure Report that shows the status of contract funds by Contract Line Item Number (CLIN).
-The report shall provide detail cost curves depicting planned and actual costs for each labor and ODC (travel, NMCI and materials) CLIN.
-Additionally, this report shall include detailed man-hour and cost information (planned and actual) for each person, grouped by each sub-contractor, that shows the labor category.
-The contractor shall submit the Funds and Man-Hour Expenditure Report in accordance with CDRL A003.
+The report shall provide detail cost curves depicting planned and actual costs for each labor and other direct cost (ODC) CLIN.
+Additionally, this report shall include detailed man-hour and cost information (planned and actual) for each person, grouped by each sub-contractor, which shows the labor category.
+The contractor shall submit the Funds and Man-Hour Expenditure Report IAW CDRL A003.

-5.2 Integrated Product Team (IPT) Process
+5.1.4 Integrated Product Team (IPT) Meetings

-Contractor personnel shall support the meetings for their assigned teams as well as meetings for other teams that require coordination in order to perform the tasks herein to successfully execute PMA 274 acquisition programs.
+Contractor personnel shall support the meetings for their assigned IPTs as well as other IPT meetings to execute PMA 274 acquisition programs.

-5.4 Program Office Requirements (RDT&E, APN, OM&N)
+5.2 Program Office Requirements

-5.4.1 Security Services and Facility Management
+5.2.1 Security Services and Facility Management

-The contractor shall provide the following security and facility management services for Building 2805 onboard NAS Patuxent River, MD, the Presidential Helicopter Support Facility (including the hangar) where PMA 274 spaces are located:
+The contractor shall provide the following security and facility management services for PMA-274, Building 2805, NAS Patuxent River, MD and the Presidential Helicopter Support Facility (including the hangar) where PMA 274 spaces are located:

 a.
-Visitor Control Desk (VCD) (FFP: APN, OM&N)
+Visitor Control Desk (VCD)

-The VCD shall be manned from 0600 – 1800 by two VCD personnel, Monday through Friday, except holidays.
-VCD personnel shall verify personnel entering building for visible badge identification; direct visitors to conference rooms, office or labs; maintain key control, master files, and log books; schedule and maintain conference room use; answer telephones; perform walk through monitoring of office spaces and hangar facility for safety and security.
+The VCD shall be manned from 0600 – 1800 by two VCD personnel, Monday through Friday, except federal holidays.
+VCD personnel shall verify personnel entering building for visible badge identification; direct visitors to designated areas; maintain key control, master files, and log books; schedule and maintain conference room use; answer telephones; perform walk through monitoring of office spaces and hangar facility for safety and security.
 The contractor shall conduct daily building walk through, after work hours, shutting off lights in conference rooms, rest rooms, coffee area, and lobby.

 b.
 Physical Security

-Physical Security services include but are not limited to: submitting and verifying visit requests; verifying security clearance information in the Joint Personnel Adjudication System (JPAS); maintaining building badge database; creating, updating, and deleting badges; systems administrator for both access control and CCTV computers; tracking Foreign National Escorts; tracking and verifying valid clearances for PMA 274 personnel with “Hangar” access; processing Physical Security Report Forms and input them into a spreadsheet for tracking changes and modifications; track ADT work requests on repairs and new installs; ordering and tracking supplies orders; document Security SOPs as instructed by the PMA 274 Physical Security Officer; incorporating SRT Shift Summaries into the Physical Security Database; running the Alarm Report on a weekly basis; assisting secure labs with monthly combination/safe checks; and other administrative tasks as assigned by the Physical Security Officer.
+Physical Security services include but are not limited to: submitting and verifying visit requests; verifying security clearance information in the Joint Personnel Adjudication System (JPAS); maintaining building badge database; creating, updating, and deleting badges; systems administrator for both access control and CCTV computers; tracking Foreign National Escorts; tracking and verifying valid security clearances for PMA-274 personnel with “Hangar” access; processing Physical Security Report Forms and inputting them into a spreadsheet for tracking changes and modifications; tracking work requests on repairs and new installs; ordering and tracking supplies orders; documenting Security Standard Operating Procedures (SOP) as instructed by the PMA 274 Physical Security Officer; incorporating Security Response Team (SRT) Shift Summaries into the Physical Security Database; running the Alarm Report on a weekly basis; assisting secure labs with monthly combination/safe checks and performing administrative tasks associated with Physical Security functions.